DinMo

 How to send offline data?

 These solutions facilitate direct communication between your server and advertising platforms.
-The advantage over server-side tracking configured on Google Tag Manager (or other tag managers) is that Conversions APIs are specifically designed to integrate offline conversion data by linking it to online interactions.
+The advantage over server-side tracking configured in Google Tag Manager (or other tag managers) is that Conversions APIs are specifically designed to integrate offline conversion data by linking it to online interactions.

-Most advertising platforms (Meta, Google, Tiktok, Snapchat) provide Conversions APIs.
+Most advertising platforms (Meta, Google, TikTok, Snapchat) provide Conversions APIs.

 💡 If you want a solution that allows you to do both simultaneously, use tools from DinMo!
 Our solution enables you to send both online and offline conversions directly from your cloud data warehouse in just a few clicks.
-You can also modify your conversion values afterward.
+You can also modify your conversion values afterwards.

 One-click activation